Individual Autonomy Measure

 Jump to search

-An Individual Autonomy Measure is a social group measure that quantifies the extent of individual agency within social groups.
+An Individual Autonomy Measure is a individual person measure that quantifies the extent to which individuals can exercise individual agency and individual self-determination.

 - Context: